TeddyHartanto/jedi_way/README.md

-# jedi_way
+# Mindful Me
-Be productive, you must.
-Take the Jedi way, you should.
+A chrome extension to facilitate mindful browsing.
+Take back the control of your life and get things done